How to Set Up Time Synchronization on Debian

 Timesyncd is a lightweight ntpd alternative, which is simpler to configure, more efficient, and more secure.
 Furthermore, timesyncd also integrates better with systemd.
 This feature makes it easy to manage using the systemd commands.

 However, timesyncd cannot be used as a time server, and it is less sophisticated in keeping the system time in sync.
-These features make the program a less suitable choice for systems in need of accuracy and reliability.
+These features make the program less suitable for systems that require accuracy and reliability.
 Complex real-time distributed systems generally work better with ntpd.

 1. Uninstall ntpd: